callstack/react-native-testing-library/website/docs/Queries.md

 `busy`: You can filter elements by their busy state.
 The possible values are `true` or `false`.
 Querying `busy: false` will also match elements with `busy: undefined` (see the [wiki](https://github.com/callstack/react-native-testing-library/wiki/Accessibility:-State) for more details).
 See [React Native's accessibilityState](https://reactnative.dev/docs/accessibility#accessibilitystate) docs to learn more about the `busy` state.

 `expanded`: You can filter elements by their expanded state.
 The possible values are `true` or `false`.
 See [React Native's accessibilityState](https://reactnative.dev/docs/accessibility#accessibilitystate) docs to learn more about the `expanded` state.

+`value`: Filter elements by their accessibility, available value entries include numeric `min`, `max` & `now`, as well as string or regex `text` key.
+See React Native [accessibilityValue](https://reactnative.dev/docs/accessibility#accessibilityvalue) docs to learn more about this prop.

 ### `ByA11yState`, `ByAccessibilityState`